dd-Splunk/splunk-datalake/README.md

 # Datalake

-Proof of concept architecture to segregate traffic from various customers.
+Proof of concept architecture to segregate traffic from various customers into dedicated indexes. while avoiding saturation of the main Splunk instance.

 Each customer is tagged.
 Based on the tagging both the throughput and the destination are adjusted.